greenbutton75/Booktown/README.md

 ## Introduction

 Microservices are becoming a new trend, thanks to the modularity and granularity they provide on top of advantages like releasing applications in a continuous manner.
-There are tons of information, courses, great Youtube videos which aim to make writing and managing microservices easy.
+There are tons of information, courses, great YouTube videos which aim to make writing and managing microservices easy.

 But the acquired knowledge is not always possible to apply to your current job.